Skip to content

 Run it with sensible defaults

 Using total accessible savings of 30,000, monthly living expenses of 2,500, expected monthly side income of 500, emergency reserve to keep untouched of 5,000, the calculation works out to 12.5 months.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Total Accessible Savings, Monthly Living Expenses, Expected Monthly Side Income, and Emergency Reserve to Keep Untouched — do not pull with equal force.
 Not every input has equal weight.
-Flip one at a time toward extreme values to feel which ones move the needle most for your situation.
+Adjusting one input at a time toward extreme values shows which ones move the result most.

 How the math works